 AWS provides several services and tools that you can leverage to monitor API activity effectively:

-By leveraging AWS CloudWatch, CloudTrail, and Elasticsearch Service, you can gain visibility into API activity, detect security threats, and ensure compliance with regulatory requirements.
-Continuous monitoring enables you to identify and respond to security incidents promptly, maintain the integrity and availability of your API resources, and uphold the trust of your users and stakeholders.
+By leveraging AWS CloudWatch, CloudTrail, and Elasticsearch Service, you gain better visibility into API activity.
+This helps detect security threats and ensures compliance with regulatory requirements.

 Employing API rate limiting is a fundamental aspect of securing your API in the AWS Cloud, ensuring optimal performance, and mitigating the risk of abuse or overload.
 Rate limiting enables you to control the number of requests that clients can make to your API within a specified time frame, preventing excessive usage and ensuring fair access for all users.